jamespo/commandmisc/README.md

 buildpodcast - create a podcast RSS feed from a directory of mp3 files

 checkhistory - check for any passwords in your shell history

+retryfailed - repeat a failed command with backoff multiplier

+asciiweather - quick weather forecast on command line